dansmyers/CSProjectStudio/README.md

 ### How Does It Work?
 Here are the  main features of Scrumage:

-1. The course is structured as a series of **sprints**, each lasting two weeks.
+1. The course is structured as a series of **sprints**, each lasting two or three weeks.

 2. At the beginning of each sprint, you'll create a plan and define a target deliverable that you'll complete by the end of the sprint.
 Your deliverable should be a piece of **working software**.
 In the early stages of your project, this might mean writing small programs